Cooking at home is one of the best steps you can take to get yourself to eat healthier “real” food.

-As a dietitian, a busy mom of two little boys, and a avid supporter of the Greek diet, cooking healthy Mediterranean style dishes is a priority for me, but my time is limited.
+As a nutritionist, a busy mom of two little boys, and a avid supporter of the Greek diet, cooking healthy Mediterranean style dishes is a priority for me, but my time is limited.
 How do I do it?
-Here are my survival tips for quick Mediterranean cooking.
+Here are my survival hacks for quick Mediterranean cooking.

-3. I make Greek savory pies, called pites on the weekend, freeze them and have a week’s worth of lunches ready.
+Pies in Greek are called pites on the weekend, freeze them and have a week’s worth of lunches ready.
 They sound like a lot of work, but actually they are not.
 Greek savory pies, are the original traditional Greek fast food; they are easy to take with you and they can last several days.
 You probably are familiar with the spanakopita-spinach pie, but they can have other fillings such as leek, pepper, onion, mushroom and zucchini.
 They are very popular in Greece and they provide another way to eat vegetables packaged in tasty phyllo dough.

 Basically you take some vegetables, sauté them, add some eggs and maybe some cheese, wrap them in phyllo dough and bake them.
 These are ideal for the busy cook because the active preparation time is less than 30 minutes, they last for days, and they freeze wonderfully.